 It inspired him to write the book, which is filled with words in waiting -- his and others.
-It's not organized like a dictionary, but rather by sections filled with humor including play on words and a section called "phunny phobias" with words like neverauthorphobia, or fear of never being published.

 The word doesn't apply to Gagliardi, who has two other history books to his name.
 Like his words, he hasn't hit the big time yet, but certainly not for lack of ingenuity.

 In 1974, he attempted to "crash the dictionary."
 He took out a newspaper ad listing several words and their definitions.
 Underneath the list of words was a simple plea: "Mr. Dictionary ...
 Please let us under your covers?"

 Gagliardi's words include desktionary, which means someone's personal desk dictionary, and enthusazilist, which refers to a person who enthusiastically uses a to z lists to be creative.

 An enthusazilist himself, Gagliardi's thought process resembles a dictionary.
 He brainstorms using the alphabet.
 A substitute teacher with a formal education in art, he maintains a sunny disposition, and has even coined a word for it: opiao, an acronym for only positivity in and out.